 Let’s have a closer look at using HawaiianMiles to book those Hawaiian Airlines flights.

-For instance, I was recently able to book Honolulu-Sydney in Economy for just 40,000 miles one-way, plus taxes and fees.
+For instance, the last time I booked a flight from Honolulu to Sydney in Economy, the cost was just 40,000 miles one-way, plus taxes and fees.
 Being a daytime flight, and fortuitously, with a spare seat next to me, it was a cost-effective and relatively comfortable way to fly.

-For what it’s worth, that’s exactly what I’ve done – Business over to sleep, Economy back to work and relax.
+For what it’s worth, that’s also what I did on that last Hawaii trek – Business over to sleep, Economy back to work and relax.
 And in between, I hopped across to a neighbour island in Hawaii, for 15,000 miles each way in First Class.
 (These flights can sometimes be 30,000 miles one-way during peak times).

 HawaiianMiles award flight redemption history